utilmeta/utilmeta-py/docs/en/guide/api-route.md

 If `@api` the decorator does not specify a path string with the first argument, it uses the name of the decorated function as the path to the API interface, as in Hello World `hello`

 !!! tip
+	If you need to define the path with the name of a HTTP method, you need to put that path in the path template string, like
 	```python
 	class RootAPI(api.API):
 		@api.get('patch')